Does your art sometimes look unfinished, like there must be something more to it, but you just can’t figure out what you need to add or fix?

 That’s why I wanted to share a solution to these problems by introducing composition in art.

-What your art journal pages might be lacking is the interesting and appealing composition or organization of the elements on the page.
+What your art might be lacking is the interesting and appealing composition or organization of the elements.

-Let me explain what all this means and how you can use composition to improve your art journal pages and make them more interesting to the eye.
+Let me explain what all this means and how you can use composition to improve your art and make it more interesting to the eye.

 What is composition in art?